jack-scratch/jsynth-components-reese/README.md

 ## `<Op />`
 Basic operator with a programmable type.

-Contains an oscillator, and a gain.
+Contains an oscillator and a gain.

 ### Props
 `type` - "sine" / "square" / "sawtooth" / "triangle" / "custom"